developingAlex/react-api-stockprice-app/README.md

     })
     ```
     which is the url before the /stock part
-1. Add the following function in iex.js file:
+1. Add the following function in iex.js file to handle the rest of the url:
     ```javascript
     export function fetchQuoteForStock(symbol) { //the fetch instead of get because
       // get implies immediate return, fetch will take some time to complete..